What We Do

 A third component of how we carry out our mandate is the development of education programs, particularly those to complement grade school curricula.
 We recently partnered with Lafarge to develop a program for grade 3 classes whereby the children visit the Museum and Lafarge’s premises at Exshaw to learn all about the rocks and minerals of our area and about making cement out of the raw material found in the valley.

 In addition to permanent exhibits, we plan a series of temporary exhibits within the permanent space over time.
 The first of these exhibits will feature Graymont’s quarry operations (as opposed to Lafarge’s) in the Exshaw area.
 This exhibit is currently being developed and is scheduled to open sometime in the Spring of 2017.

-We have a board, comprised of twelve people, who meet regularly once a month to work on normal board activities such as fundraising, planning, governance, etc., and who also roll up their sleeves and get involved directly in many of the programs of the Society.
+We have a board of directors, comprised of twelve people, who meet regularly once a month to work on normal board activities such as fundraising, planning, governance, etc., and who also roll up their sleeves and get involved directly in many of the programs of the Society.